Gr0minet/seccomp_tuto/tp.md

 # SECCOMP

-This interactive tutorial (with questions :D) is intended to show different ways to use the seccomp kernel feature.
+This interactive tutorial (with questions :) is intended to show different ways to use the seccomp kernel feature.
 Seccomp is a security mechanism that helps programmers sandbox their own program by forbidding syscalls that can be made during execution.

 We will see 3 ways to use seccomp: